Skip to content

 Microfiber Yoga Mats

-Microfiber yoga mats are lightweight, absorbent, and quick-drying with a soft texture and good grip.
+Microfibre yoga mats are lightweight, absorbent, and quick-drying with a soft texture and good grip.
+Most microfibre yoga mats are heat bonded onto a natural rubber base for surface grip and cushioning.

 Pros: